-These are irresistible, the best pancakes for brunch and breakfast.
-They are the fluffiest, most delicious ones!
+These are irresistible, the best and fluffiest pancakes for brunch and breakfast.
 The secret is adding whipped egg whites at the last moment for extra sponginess.

 But these are our favorite pancakes around here.
 Royal pancakes.
 And worthy of that grand title.

 I started my pancake journey early in life.
-Though made from packaged pre-mixes most of the time, they remain one of my favorite indulgences, with lots of maple syrup or juicy blueberry compote.
-Soaked in it, my father says, and he's right.
+And though they were mostly made from packaged pre-mixes, they remain one of my favorite indulgences, with lots of maple syrup or a juicy blueberry compote.

-For pancakes to soak up your favorite topping, they need to be fluffy and soft.
-Otherwise, they don't absorb the juices or syrup correctly.
-And dry pancakes are no fun.
+Pancakes need to be fluffy and soft to soak up your favorite topping.
+Otherwise, they don't absorb the juices or syrup correctly, and dry pancakes are no fun.

 Homemade buttermilk